 The Internal Housing List

 The Internal Housing List operates on a points system.
-The Association measures your housing need and gives you points for different categories of need.
+The Association measures your housing need based on information provided at the Housing Options Interview and gives you points for different categories of need.
 The more need you have, the more points you get, and the higher up the List you go.
 The person at the top of the List is offered the next suitably sized house that becomes available to someone from the Internal Housing List.

 The External Housing List

 If you are not a North View tenant and applying to us for rehousing, you should join our External Housing List.

 The External Housing list also operates on a points system.
 The Association measures your housing need based on information at the Housing Options Interview and awards points for different categories of need.
 The more need you have, the more points you receive and the higher up the list your application goes.

 The Aspirational Housing List is for North View tenants who want to move to a similar sized house in the area.
 It could be that you live in a flat, and would like to move to a house, or it could be that you want to move from Birgidale Road to Castlemilk Drive, whatever, it doesn’t matter!
 The important thing is that the size of the property that you want to move to is the same size as the property that you are in at the moment, in that they both have the same number of apartments!